 Maison Claus, Private Pool (pool Heating Available), 4 Bedrooms

-House with 4 bedrooms, 2 bathrooms and swimming pool in Herault, France
+House with 4 bedrooms, 2 bathrooms and swimming pool in Herault, the South of France

 Booking cost: £0.00

 House to rent in Herault, the South of France

 Smart house with private pool & great outdoor space in a village with all amenities.
 Restaurants,bars & shops within walking distance.
 Air-conditioning.
 Internet.
 4 bedrooms/2 bathrooms.
 Sleeps 8